teq-niq/pingfed-automation/README.md

 # PingFed Automation Demo
 ## Objectives:
 1. Speed up getting started on PingFederate.
-1.1 Setup a non clustred pingfederate instance with minimal manual effort.
+1.1 Setup a non clustered pingfederate instance with minimal manual effort.
 1.2 Post initial configuration setup automate configuration of pingfederate using a java admin api wrapper.
 2. A general discussion on swagger in this context.
 As far as setup is concerned this is only a way to quickly get started on using pingfederate.
-Customise as needed.
+Customize as needed.
 ## Prerequisites
 - Java JDK 11
 - JAVA_HOME environment variable should be correctly setup.